-Overarching Need 69% of Belair Middle students are scoring below grade level in reading as measured by the EOY I-Ready Diagnostic.
+Overarching Need Butler High School reviewed its Georgia Milestones EOC data and determined that ELA scores have remained stagnant for the past three years where 30.4% of students are reading on grade level.

 How severe is the need?
 High

-Is the need trending better or Worse

-worse over time?
+Is the need trending better or worse over time?
+No Change

-Can Root Causes be Yes
+Can Root Causes be Identified?
+Yes

-Identified?

 Priority Order 1

-Additional Considerations There must be a priority focus on Tier 1 instruction. --------------------------- ---
+Additional Considerations The team discussed a school-wide literacy focus to address the need. --------------------------- --